HughCottingham/clinopore-nf/README.md

 # clinopore-nf

-An ONT-first bacterial assembly pipeline using the best combination of **fully automated** tools according to the Trycycler(1) and Polypolish papers(2).
+An ONT-first bacterial isolate assembly pipeline using the best combination of **fully automated** tools according to the Trycycler(1) and Polypolish papers(2).
 Can be used with long reads alone or with optional short reads for polishing.

 It takes a set of long reads and optional short reads and runs the following tools: